-The best way to get a credit card with a $5,000 limit with bad credit is to apply for the Harley-Davidson Secured Card and place a $5,000 security deposit.
+Yes, there are credit cards with a $5,000 limit for bad credit; they are secured cards that allow you to place a high security deposit.
 A secured credit card’s credit limit is equal to the deposit amount.
-But most secured cards do not allow deposits as high as $5,000.
-The Harley Card does allow a $5K deposit, and it also has both a $0 annual fee and rewards.
+While most secured cards do not allow deposits as high as $5,000, there are some that do, like the Harley-Davidson® Secured Credit Card.
+This card allows a $5,000 deposit, and it also has both a $0 annual fee and rewards.

-There are several other secured credit cards with $5,000 limits that you can get with bad credit, including the Wells Fargo Secured Card.
-It’s possible to deposit as much as $10,000 with the Wells Fargo Secured Card, but you will have to pay a $25 annual fee.
-Some of your other options include the Aeromexico Secured and First National Secured credit cards.
-And of them can help you rebuild your credit and eventually qualify for an unsecured $5,000 credit card limit.
+There are a few other secured credit cards with $5,000 limits that you can get with bad credit.
+Some of your options include the First National Bank of Omaha Secured Visa® Card and the U.S. Bank Secured Visa® Card.
+And any of them can help you rebuild your credit and eventually qualify for an unsecured $5,000 credit card limit.

-Here are the best credit cards you can get with a $5,000 limit with bad credit:
+Some of the best credit cards with a $5,000 limit for bad credit:

 Another way to get a credit card with a $5,000 limit with bad credit is to become an authorized user.
 When you’re an authorized user on someone else’s credit card, you’ll share a credit line with them.
 You’ll also rebuild your credit if the primary cardholder pays the bills on time.

 If you go for a secured card, your credit limit is (almost always) equal to your deposit.
-So depositing more money can give you a higher limit.
+So, depositing more money can give you a higher limit.
 However, the issuer will usually approve a personal maximum deposit for you.
-This may be below the card’s overall maximum, depending on your credit.
-But if you’re approved to deposit up to $5,000, and you have enough money to make such a deposit, there are several good card options.
+This may be below the card’s overall maximum, depending on your income and credit history.